vault27/Foundation/paloalto.md

 - Palo Alto Networks recommends setting the Session Owner to First Packet and the Session Setup to IP Modulo
 - Setting the Session Owner to First Packet reduces traffic across the HA3 link and helps distribute the dataplane load across peers
 - Does not support the DHCP client.
 Furthermore, only the active-primary firewall can function as a DHCP Relay.
 If the active-secondary firewall receives DHCP broadcast packets, it drops them
+- For data ports configured as an HA3 interface, you must enable jumbo frames as HA3 messages exceed 1,500 bytes
+- Jumbo frame support does not explicitly need to be enabled on the Palo Alto Networks firewall, as the HA3 interface supports jumbo frames independently of the system configuration
+- HA3 uses L2 between the firewalls.
+The firewall will add 18 bytes to the frame.
+Without support for jumbo frames, network traffic with frame size over 1514 may get dropped by the switch and the traffic will fail
+- The 18 bytes that make up the total extra overhead consist of:
+    - 6 bytes for the dest mac of the peer HA3 port
+    - 6 bytes for the src mac of HA3 port
+    - 2 bytes for the protocol number
+    - 4 bytes for an essential private field

 **Supported deployments**